MALP

 what malps do we have?

-Read ~/.malp-home/MAP.txt, summarize available .malp paths, help the user choose one to open.
-Once chosen, read that .malp and work from there.
+Read ~/.malp-home/MAP.txt, summarize available active .malp paths, and help the user choose one to open.

 lets send malp to <path>